cosmos/ibc-go/docs/ibc/proposals.md

 ### Step 1

 Check if the client is attached to the expected `chain-id`.
-For example, for an expired Tendermint client on the Akash chain the client state looks like this on querying the client state:
+For example, for an expired Tendermint client representing the Akash chain the client state looks like this on querying the client state:
 ```
 {
   client_id: 07-tendermint-146